cpennycuick/presmagic/README.md

 # PresMagic
 Presenter Magic: Presenter and lyric software built as a Chrome Application.
-Website coming soon...

 ## Project Management
 Use GitHub issue tracker for tasks and bugs.
-Use Trello (https://trello.com/b/VlYfchYj/presmagic) for ligher level project management.
+Use Trello (https://trello.com/b/VlYfchYj/presmagic) for higher level project management.

 ## Installation
 1. Go to "chrome://extensions/".